 The killer brought to Spring

-In beast form Tamlin smashes into the cottage, demands the killer, and takes Feyre to the Spring Court manor under the Treaty's life-for-a-life clause — in truth his last chance to break the curse.
+In beast form he smashes into the cottage, demands the killer, and takes Feyre to the Spring Court manor under the Treaty's life-for-a-life clause.
+We're told it's punishment.
+It's actually his last shot at breaking the curse.

 III